mensi/gitserverglue/README.md

 TwistedGit will install a command you can use to serve git repositories in the current directory.
 You need to create three files to control access:

- * `.htaccess` is a apache-style htaccess file containing users and their passwords.
+ * `.htpasswd` is a apache-style htpasswd file containing users and their passwords.
+You can use `htpasswd -c .htpasswd myuser` to create one.
+(Needs `apache2-utils` to be installed on Ubuntu)
  * `.repoperms` is an ini-style config file.
 You need to create a section for each repository with `user = rw` mappings.
 The user `anonymous` is used when no user is given.
 Example: